nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_turn.md

 ## Using Actions

 During his turn, a character may perform one Full Action or two different Half Actions\.
 A character could, for example, make a Charge action \(Full Action\) or make an Aim action and a Standard Attack action, such as shooting \(two Half Actions\)\.
-It is important to remember that a round is only a few seconds long, so the character’s turn within that round is but a few moments\.
+It is important to remember that a round is only a few seconds long, so the character's turn within that round is but a few moments\.

 Any action can be combined with talking, banter, battle cries, and other short verbal expressions—these are considered Free Actions—but it is left to the GM to decide what a player might be able to say in that amount of time\.
-A wry aside to a companion or a terse insult of an enemy is always reasonable, but recounting the intimate details of one’s legendary seven duels to the death between swings of a power sword should probably count as something more than just a Free Action\.
+A wry aside to a companion or a terse insult of an enemy is always reasonable, but recounting the intimate details of one's legendary seven duels to the death between swings of a power sword should probably count as something more than just a Free Action\.

-Most actions are started and completed within the active character’s same turn\.
+Most actions are started and completed within the active character's same turn\.
 For example, a character does not begin a Charge on one turn and finish it on a later turn in a later round; he performs the entire Charge \(which is a Full Action\) at once during his turn\.
-However, there are two broad exceptions: Reactions can only be performed when it is not the reacting character’s turn, and Extended Actions always take more than one round to complete\.
+However, there are two broad exceptions: Reactions can only be performed when it is not the reacting character's turn, and Extended Actions always take more than one round to complete\.

 Characters can only take one action with the Attack subtype and one action with the Concentration subtype during their turn\.
 They can still take Reactions with the Concentration or Attack subtype during the same round, since this does not happen during their turn\.
 Note that sustaining psychic powers \(most of which have the Concentration subtype\) does not count as taking actions\.